cmatKhan/rnaseq_pipeline_rewrite/STYLE_GUIDE.md

 # Style

 ### general
-all executables should start with a shebang line including env, eg #!/usr/bin/env python or #!/usr/bin/env nextflow
+-all executables should start with a shebang line including env, eg #!/usr/bin/env python or #!/usr/bin/env nextflow
-Idiosyncracies (please let these conventions override any contradictions in the style guides below)
+#### Idiosyncracies (please let these conventions override any contradictions in the style guides below)
 - variables which start data are underscored, eg combined_df
 - functions are camelCase, eg doSomething()
 - main methods go at the top of a script, not the bottom